AFLG vs. PALC

 AFLG and PALC have a correlation of 0.80, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 5-year performance, AFLG leads with 12.91% vs 9.40% for PALC.
+On 5-year performance, AFLG leads with 12.38% vs 9.43% for PALC.
 On fees, AFLG is cheaper at 0.55% per year.
-Their volatility is very similar.
+On volatility, AFLG has been the lower-risk option at 4.24%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 AFLG is cheaper with a 0.55% expense ratio, compared with 0.60% for PALC.